 There are several restaurant and bar options at the Radisson Blu Scandinavia.

 26 North and Social Club is a brand new restaurant located in the lobby area of the hotel.
-You can expect to be treated to modern Nordic cuisine inspired by local and season ingredients.
+You can expect to be treated to modern Nordic cuisine inspired by local and seasonal ingredients.
 Brassieret located on the ground floor hosts breakfast each morning and is also open from lunch and dinner.

 On the 21st floor you will find the Summit Bar.
 Designed the renowned architecture firm Snøhetta, whose portfolio also includes the Oslo Opera House.
 This stunning cocktail bar has panoramic windows allowing for breathtaking views over Oslo and the fjord.
 Soak up the views and sophisticated atmosphere and enjoy a cocktail or two.